jfehrle/coq/doc/sphinx/language/core/records.rst

 Primitive Projections
 ~~~~~~~~~~~~~~~~~~~~~

+Note: the design of primitive projections is still evolving.

 When the :flag:`Primitive Projections` flag is on or the
 :attr:`projections(primitive)` attribute is supplied for a :n:`Record` definition, its